ahlamalkiyumi/breast-cancer-metabolic-reprogramming/README.md

 ## The question

-What metabolic changes occur in breast tumors compared to normal tissue, and which specific pathways are most strongly affected, including whether a shift toward glycolysis and away from mitochondrial energy production (the Warburg effect) is part of that picture?
+What metabolic changes occur in breast tumors compared to normal tissue, and which specific pathways are most strongly affected?

 ## Data